Sweet Minou Mystery

 “Funny, we looked everywhere, and just couldn’t find it.
 Let me know if you find it somewhere, or we might have to pick another one up today.”
 Leo strolled out purposefully.

 April thought again.
 That was funny.
 There had been some other things misplaced lately.
-Worn things in unusual places.
+Old things in unusual places.
 Almost as though someone else had been working in here, someone who didn’t belong.

 PART THREE